 - an eye infection or pneumonia in newborns

 The symptoms may appear several weeks after you have sex with a person who has chlamydia.
-Most people who have chlamydia don’t have any symptoms.
+Importantly, most people who have chlamydia don’t have any symptoms.

 The bacterium Chlamydia trachomatis causes chlamydia.
 It can also cause other disorders, including:

-You can’t transmit chlamydia through kissing, sharing drinking glasses, or hugging, but you can spread the disease:
+You can’t transmit chlamydia through kissing, sharing drinking glasses, or hugging.

-- through unprotected vaginal, oral, or anal sex with someone who has the disease
+- through vaginal, oral, or anal sex without a condom or other barrier method with someone who has the disease

-- during unprotected sex with a male partner even if he doesn't ejaculate
+- during sex without a condom with a male partner even if they don’t ejaculate

 You can still contract chlamydia even if you had the disease previously and treated it.
 Visit your doctor right away if you or your partner notices any symptoms of chlamydia.

-While kissing doesn’t transmit chlamydia, a number of other conditions can spread through kissing from saliva or open cuts around the mouth.
+While kissing doesn’t transmit chlamydia, a number of other conditions can be transferred through kissing from saliva or open cuts around the mouth.
 Those conditions include:

 - the common cold and other viral infections

-- the Epstein-Barr virus, which is a common saliva-borne virus that can cause infectious mononucleosis
+- the Epstein-Barr virus, which is a common saliva-borne virus that can cause mononucleosis

 - herpes simplex virus, which is commonly known as a cold sore or fever blister